OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 Proper configuration of the single elements that make up an application architecture is important in order to prevent mistakes that might compromise the security of the whole architecture.

 Reviewing and testing configurations are critical tasks in creating and maintaining an architecture.
-This is because many different systems are usually provided with generic configurations that might not be suited to the task they will perform on the specific site they're installed on.
+This is because various systems often come with generic configurations, which may not align well with the tasks they're supposed to perform on the specific sites where they're installed.

-While the typical web and application server installation will contain a lot of functionality (like application examples, documentation, test pages) what is not essential should be removed before deployment to avoid post-install exploitation.
+While the typical web and application server installation will contain a lot of functionality (like application examples, documentation, test pages), what is not essential should be removed before deployment to avoid post-install exploitation.

 ## Test Objectives